-I know Micro SD cards don’t cost much but buying a fake one would cost you time.
-To save you from that frustration, I am going to share with you an easy process to spot a fake Micro SD card.
+Micro SD cards don’t cost much, but buying a fake one would cost you time.
+To save you from that frustration, I will share an easy process to spot a fake Micro SD card.

-If you can’t afford to buy a micro SD card then check out this post on how to free up storage on your android device.
+If you can’t afford to buy a micro SD card, check out this post on how to free up storage on your android device.

 Never Buy Cheap Fake Micro SD Cards

-Of course, an original micro SD card cost more than the fakes ones.
-The first thing that you need to know is that you should not purchase any cheap counterfeit micro SD card from an unknown vendor.
-Always buy from a reputable store whether it’s online or offline.
+Of course, an original micro SD card costs more than the fake one.
+You first need to know that you should not purchase any cheap counterfeit micro SD card from an unknown vendor.
+Always buy from a reputable store, whether it’s online or offline.

 Before buying your Micro SD card, you should install SD Insight on your Android device.
-In my city, it is quite difficult to find a legit micro SD card.
+In my city, finding a legit micro SD card is difficult.
 I have also used this same method to test the SD card.

 Use SD Insight App to Spot a Fake Micro SD Card

-This app SD insight is quite a useful and totally free app you can install on any Android device.
-It will display sd card manufacturer information, model number, and the original capacity of an SD card.
-You just have to insert an SD card to your android device and run this app.
+SD insight is a helpful and free app you can install on any Android device.
+It will display the SD card manufacturer information, model number, and the original capacity of an SD card.
+You have to insert an SD card into your android device and run this app.

 This information will help you spot a fake micro SD card right away.

-Step 1: Download this app on your Android device by going to Google Play and type ‘SD Insight’ in the search box.
+Step 1: Download this app on your Android device by going to Google Play and typing ‘SD Insight’ in the search box.

-Step 2: Once, it will be installed on your device, you just have to insert the micro SD card and run this application.
+Step 2: Once installed on your device, you have to insert the micro SD card and run this application.

-Step 3: It will show you plenty of information for both your device’s internal storage (MMC Card) and external SD card.
+Step 3: It will show you plenty of information about your device’s internal storage (MMC Card) and external SD card.
 Since we only want to test the external SD card, we will tap on the SD Card option from the top menu.